 The first pillar describes the obligation of states to actively contribute to preventing human rights violations by companies, while the second pillar deals directly with the responsibilities of companies.
 This responsibility comprises not only a company's own activities, but also all relevant business relationships, e.g. the supply chain.
 The third pillar sets out how access to remedy and complaint mechanisms can be ensured in cases of human rights violations.

-The Federal Government is currently drawing up a National Action Plan for Business and Human Rights, which is to be based on the Guiding Principles.
+The Federal Government has drawn up a National Action Plan for Business and Human Rights, which is based on the Guiding Principles.

 Corporate social responsibility in line with the OECD Guidelines for Multinational Enterprises